lukas-vlcek/elasticsearch-prometheus-exporter-branches-switch/README.md

 ES_CLONE_PATH - local path where the Elasticsearch repo is cloned into (defaults to ./elasticsearch).
                 Any existing folder at this path is deleted first when this script starts.

 SKIP_ES_CLONE - skip cloning Elasticsearch code.
-Assuming local copy is used (defaults to 0).
+Assuming local copy is used (defaults to false).
                 This is useful to locally debug the code.
 ```